-The way forward encompasses a managed transition to more sustainable, equitable societies and to learn from countries, regions, cities, communities and cultures - especially Indigenous cultures - how to create more sustainable, equitable and resilient societies.
-WHO will support this transition by bringing all actors together to realize the vision of well-being societies, collect evidence and technically support

-Member States and partners in the implementation of this Framework.
+The way forward is to transition to more sustainable, equitable societies and to learn from countries, regions, cities, communities and cultures - especially Indigenous cultures - how to create more sustainable, equitable societies.
+WHO will support this transition by bringing all actors together to realize the vision of well-being societies, collect evidence and technically support its Member States and partners in the implementation of this Framework.
 Health and well-being depend on the actions of everyone in society.
+This Framework calls upon nongovernmental and civic organizations, academia, business, governments, international organizations and all concerned to engage in partnerships for decisive implementation of strategies for health and well-being.
+Together this will drive the transformation towards well-being societies in all countries, leaving no one behind.

 While this Framework on well-being is global in scope, the call is to translate and transform the aspirations into national and local actions within relevant social, economic and political contexts.
-The approaches described are founded on recommendations and actions by key stakeholders and are intended to amplify mobilization and action leading to a national and inter-country agenda on well-being.
-Policy orientations and implementation approaches are intended as illustrative, and each strategic direction can only be attained if approaches are selected, adapted and combined in ways that are most appropriate to specific country contexts, sub-national jurisdictions and sub-populations.
-Each country is recommended to assess its own needs, identify gaps and develop opportunities to mainstream well-being into the current governance systems and strengthen its capacity to apply health promotion.
+Importantly, the relevant policy and programmatic responses addressing the actions in this Framework should be selected according to country context and tailored to meet the needs of different sub-national jurisdictions and sub-populations.
+Each country is recommended to assess its own needs to identify gaps and opportunities to mainstream well-being into the current governance systems and strengthen its capacity to apply health promotion.